Vulval intra-epithelial neoplasia (VIN)

-The term VIN refers to particular changes that can occur in the skin that covers the vulva.
+The term VIN refers to particular changes that can happen in the skin that covers the vulva.
 VIN is not cancer, and in some women it disappears without treatment.

-Although VIN used to be quite rare, it's now being recognised and diagnosed more frequently.
+Although VIN used to be quite rare, it's now being recognised and diagnosed more often.
 It can affect women of any age from their 20s onwards.

 Usual type VIN

 Nearly all VIN is usual type VIN.
 This type is more common in younger women aged 35–55 and is associated with the human papilloma virus – see below.
 Usual type VIN can be further divided into:

 This type is much rarer.
 It’s more common in older women aged 55–85.
 It can often occur together with other skin conditions that can affect the vulva, such as lichen sclerosis or lichen planus.

 One of the most common causes of VIN is thought to be the human papilloma virus (HPV).

 HPV is a very common infection.
 There are over 100 types, and each type is known by a number.
 Some types affect the genital area including the cervix, vagina and anus.
 Types 16, 18 and 31 are most commonly associated with VIN.
 In the UK, all girls are now being vaccinated against types 16 and 18 at school.

 Genital HPV infection is spread by direct skin-to-skin contact during sex with someone who has the infection.
 HPV is so common that most sexually active women are exposed to it at some time in their life.
 For most women, their immune system gets rid of the HPV naturally without them ever knowing they had the infection.